Our DIY greenhouse is easy to build, long lasting and low cost.

 The advantage of low roof is the plants can catch the earliest rays of the morning sun in the early spring; when they are placed near to the roof.
 The disadvantage for low angle is, it incurs a liability to drip.
 But this is hardly a trouble for us.

-Our close to nature fresh-air greenhouse consists of a semi-clear plastic roof, wooden blocks floor, and three open sides.
+Our close to nature fresh-air greenhouse consists of a semi-clear plastic roof, wooden blocks (image 9) floor, and three open sides.

-So only the east side is widely open and exposed to the full direct sunlight from the nature.
+So only the East side is widely open and exposed to the full direct sunlight from the nature.
 And it is a perfect place for our grapevine.

-We had tried plastic covering before and it was not to our satisfaction.
+We had tried plastic covering (picture 2) before and it was not to our satisfaction.
 Because our intention is to grow all kinds of plants all year round.

 With the plastic covering, the greenhouse often heated up like a stove in the summer; even the door is widely opened.
 The plastic were easily damaged by the free running cats; they made holes into the plastic sheets when they climbed.

 We were looking for a nearest to nature environment for our indoor organic plants all these while.
 We finally found a perfect greenhouse covering material 'Green Recyclable Polyethylene Screen (shade cloth)' last year.